 The S5 Max and S6 are both 2-in-1 vacuum cleaners for consistent vacuuming and mopping.

 But how do the features compare?
 That’s what we are about to find out in this section.

 Cleaning Head (Brush)

 These Roborock vacuums use a 3-stage cleaning system in which the brushroll plays a critical role.
 We haven’t seen much change when it comes to brush technology.

 The S5 Max and S6 both come with a denser primary brushroll that features intertwined bristles and rubber blades.
 They work alongside side sweeping brushes.
 This cleaning head can pick up both long and short pet hair without tangling.

 There’s also a self-adjusting cleaning head, which makes sure there’s sufficient contact depending on the surface.
 On bare floors, the cleaning head sags a little bit for maximum contact while on carpets, depending on the thickness, it is raised.

 The Roborock vacuums come with a powerful NIDEC brushless motor that generate up to 2000pa.

-If you are looking for a robot vacuum for carpets and pet hair, any of the four Roborock vacuums should be on your wish list.
+If you are looking for a robot vacuum for carpets and pet hair, any of the two Roborock vacuums should be on your wish list.